railsgirls/guides.railsgirls.com/_pages/commenting.md

 ## Display the comments

-We can the relationship between ideas and comments to fetch them from the database and show them in your app.
+We can use the relationship between ideas and comments to fetch them from the database and show them in your app.

 Open `app/views/ideas/show.html.erb` and at the very bottom add these lines: